Submarine communications cable

-A submarine communications cable is a cable laid on the sea bed between land-based stations to carry telecommunication signals across stretches of ocean and sea.
-The first submarine communications cables laid beginning in the 1850s carried telegraphy traffic, establishing the first instant telecommunications links between continents, such as the first transatlantic telegraph cable which became operational on 16 August 1858.
+A submarine communications cable is a cable laid on the seabed between land-based stations to carry telecommunication signals across stretches of ocean and sea.
+The first submarine communications cables were laid beginning in the 1850s and carried telegraphy traffic, establishing the first instant telecommunications links between continents, such as the first transatlantic telegraph cable which became operational on 16 August 1858.

 Submarine cables first connected all the world's continents (except Antarctica) when Java was connected to Darwin, Northern Territory, Australia, in 1871 in anticipation of the completion of the Australian Overland Telegraph Line in 1872 connecting to Adelaide, South Australia and thence to the rest of Australia.

 Subsequent generations of cables carried telephone traffic, then data communications traffic.
-These early cables used copper wires in their cores, but modern cables use optical fibre technology to carry digital data, which includes telephone, Internet and private data traffic.
+These early cables used copper wires in their cores, but modern cables use optical fiber technology to carry digital data, which includes telephone, internet and private data traffic.
 Modern cables are typically about 25 mm in diameter and weigh around 1.4 t/km for the deep-sea sections which comprise the majority of the run, although larger and heavier cables are used for shallow-water sections near shore.

 Early history: telegraph and coaxial cables

 First successful trials

 After William Cooke and Charles Wheatstone had introduced their working telegraph in 1839, the idea of a submarine line across the Atlantic Ocean began to be thought of as a possible triumph of the future.
-Samuel Morse proclaimed his faith in it as early as 1840, and in 1842, he submerged a wire, insulated with tarred hemp and India rubber, in the water of New York Harbor, and telegraphed through it.
+Samuel Morse proclaimed his faith in it as early as 1840, and in 1842 he submerged a wire, insulated with tarred hemp and India rubber, in the water of New York Harbor, and telegraphed through it.
 The following autumn, Wheatstone performed a similar experiment in Swansea Bay.
 A good insulator to cover the wire and prevent the electric current from leaking into the water was necessary for the success of a long submarine line.
 India rubber had been tried by Moritz von Jacobi, the Prussian electrical engineer, as far back as the early 19th century.

 Another insulating gum which could be melted by heat and readily applied to wire made its appearance in 1842.
 Gutta-percha, the adhesive juice of the Palaquium gutta tree, was introduced to Europe by William Montgomerie, a Scottish surgeon in the service of the British East India Company.
 Twenty years earlier, Montgomerie had seen whips made of gutta-percha in Singapore, and he believed that it would be useful in the fabrication of surgical apparatus.
-Michael Faraday and Wheatstone soon discovered the merits of gutta-percha as an insulator, and in 1845, the latter suggested that it should be employed to cover the wire which was proposed to be laid from Dover to Calais.
-In 1847 William Siemens, then an officer in the army of Prussia, laid the first successful underwater cable using gutta percha insulation, across the Rhine between Deutz and Cologne.
-In 1849, Charles Vincent Walker, electrician to the South Eastern Railway, submerged 2 mi of wire coated with gutta-percha off the coast from Folkestone, which was tested successfully.
+Michael Faraday and Wheatstone soon discovered the merits of gutta-percha as an insulator, and in 1845 the latter suggested that it should be employed to cover the wire which was proposed to be laid from Dover to Calais.
+In 1847 William Siemens, then an officer in the army of Prussia, laid the first successful underwater cable using gutta-percha insulation across the Rhine between Deutz and Cologne.
+In 1849 Charles Vincent Walker, electrician to the South Eastern Railway, submerged 2 mi of wire coated with gutta-percha off the coast from Folkestone, which was tested successfully.